Data Protection Officer

 Gather information about how a website is used – for example, which pages a visitor opens most often, and whether the user receives error messages from some pages.
 These cookies do not save information that would allow the user to be identified.
 The collected information is aggregated, and therefore anonymous.
-These cookies are used exclusively to improve the performance of the website, and with it the user experience.
+These cookies are used exclusively to improve the performance of the website and with it the user experience.

-Enable a website to save information which has already been entered (such as user names, languages choices, and your location), so that it can offer you improved and more personalised functions.
+Enable a website to save information which has already been entered (such as user names, languages choices, and your location), so that it can offer you improved and more personalized functions.
 Functional cookies are also used to enable features you request such as playing videos.
 These cookies collect anonymous information and cannot track your movements on other websites.

 Are used to deliver adverts and other communications more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement and to help measure the effectiveness of advertising campaigns.
-They remember whether you have visited a website or not, and this information can be shared with other organisations such as advertisers (this includes advertising technologies on websites such as Facebook, LinkedIn and Twitter).
-Cookies for improving group targeting and advertising will often be linked to site functionality provided by other organisations.
+They remember whether you have visited a website or not, and this information can be shared with other organizations such as advertisers (this includes advertising technologies on websites such as Facebook, LinkedIn and Twitter).
+Cookies for improving group targeting and advertising will often be linked to site functionality provided by other organizations.

 Third party cookies on our Sites